Research Paper Summary AI for Cited Summaries

 Flag anything that needs manual verification before I reuse it.

-Then inspect the citation badges or source references before saving the answer.
-If a cited passage only supports part of the claim, rewrite the note more narrowly.
+Open the citation badges before you save the answer.
+If a passage supports only part of a claim, narrow the note.

-The image below shows the source paper on one side and an Atlas answer with cited references on the other.
-The important step sequence is visible in the page text too: keep the original paper open, ask for a summary table with claim, method, limitation, and source-support columns, open the cited passage for each important claim, and save only the points that still match the paper.
-That keeps the cited-summary review sequence accessible without relying on the screenshot.
+The image shows the paper on one side and a cited Atlas answer on the other.
+Keep the paper open, ask for a table of claims, methods, limits, and sources, then check each passage.
+Save only the points that match the paper.

-After you verify the source trail Atlas can help with follow-up questions across the papers you kept.
-Ask where studies agree, where methods differ, which limitations repeat, and what still needs a full read.
+After you check the sources, ask where papers agree, how their methods differ, which limits repeat, and what still needs a full read.

 Build a cited summary from your research papers